 So, as we’ve just been discussing, remote screen sharing software enables us to share what we’re working on with our colleagues.
-All without having to actually send the files themselves.
+All without having actually to send the files themselves.
 This means we don’t have to waste unnecessary time going through the hassle of attaching files, emailing them, then downloading and opening them.
 It cuts through the inconvenience and allows our colleagues to view whatever it is we need to show them.

 What’s more, it doesn’t just allow them to view that content.
 Screen sharing tools also let other users make suggestions and annotate the document or file in question.
 If you’re working with workmates on a client presentation you’ll be doing together, for example, it makes sense to share it with them while it’s still a work in progress.
 That way, they can adjust it, add annotations, and make their own suggestions.
-This makes it a very practical collaboration tool.
+This makes it a convenient collaboration tool.

-Screen sharing technology can therefore make online meetings much simpler.
+Screen sharing technology can, therefore make online meetings much simpler.
 Now that remote working is a commonplace reality for millions of ordinary workers, virtual meetings and webinars are important ways of keeping everyone working towards the same goal.
 Screen sharing makes the whole process of holding online meetings easier, saving organisers the trouble of emailing presentation documents (for example) to every meeting participant.

 It can also assist with the provision of training and guidance, something else which has been complicated by the shift to remote working.
 Previously, training would have been provided in-person in an office, but as more of us work from home, that’s becoming less of a practical option.
 But it’s clearly not sufficient to offer training which consists simply of some YouTube videos, or PowerPoint presentations, or handbooks.
 Another option needs to be found.

-Screen sharing apps can step in to help train new recruits in how to perform certain aspects of their job.
+Screen sharing apps can step in to help train recruits on how to perform certain aspects of their job.
 As well as allowing training providers to see whether those being trained have grasped what’s being demonstrated to them.
 This is a far more engaging way of providing training remotely than simply encouraging newcomers to undertake tutorials or watch videos; it allows them to put what they’ve learned into practice.

 Another advantage of using screen sharing software is that it can be used to demonstrate products and services to clients.
 If your company sells software or web services, for example, you can use a screen-sharing app to guide a client around that software and show them how it works.
 This saves both parties the inconvenience of having to arrange a meeting in person, while still allowing businesses to generate sales and revenue.

-It can also significantly enhance productivity by facilitating effective collaboration between colleagues even when they’re physically far apart.
+It can also significantly enhance productivity by facilitating effective collaboration between colleagues, even when they’re physically far apart.
 One factor that had previously hindered the adoption of remote working technology is that employers had feared it would adversely affect team productivity.
 But thanks to collaboration tools like screen sharing software, many have found that productivity has in fact continued to grow (sometimes even faster) when members of their team have been working remotely.